 - The site is located on a City-maintained minor thoroughfare (South Laurel Avenue).
+The

-The proposed use will increase the vehicle trips per day from 10 trips existing to 20 trips per day.
-A Traffic Impact Study (TIS) is not needed for the complete review of this petition due to the site generating less than 2,500 daily trips.
+proposed use will increase the vehicle trips per day from 10 trips existing to 20 trips per day.

+Additionally, the site will utilize the existing pedestrian network along South Laurel Avenue.

 CDOT has no outstanding items with this petition.

 - Active Projects:

 - N/A

 - Transportation Considerations

 - No outstanding issues.

 - Vehicle Trip Generation: